Audio system measurements: Subjectivity and frequency weighting

 No single measurement can assess audio quality.
 Instead, engineers use a series of measurements to analyze various types of degradation that can reduce fidelity.
-Thus, when testing an analogue tape machine it is necessary to test for wow and flutter and tape speed variations over longer periods, as well as for distortion and noise.
+Thus, when testing an analogue tape machine, it is necessary to test for wow and flutter and tape speed variations over longer periods, as well as for distortion and noise.
 When testing a digital system, testing for speed variations is normally considered unnecessary because of the accuracy of clocks in digital circuitry, but testing for aliasing and timing jitter is often desirable, as these have caused audible degradation in many systems.

 Once subjectively valid methods have been shown to correlate well with listening tests over a wide range of conditions, then such methods are generally adopted as preferred.
 Standard engineering methods are not always sufficient when comparing like with like.
-One CD player, for example, might have higher measured noise than another CD player when measured with a RMS method, or even an A-weighted RMS method, yet sound quieter and measure lower when 468-weighting is used.
+One CD player, for example, might have higher measured noise than another CD player when measured with an RMS method, or even an A-weighted RMS method, yet sound quieter and measure lower when 468-weighting is used.
 This could be because it has more noise at high frequencies, or even at frequencies beyond 20 kHz, both of which are less important since human ears are less sensitive to them (see Noise shaping).
 This effect is how Dolby B works and why it was introduced.
-Cassette noise, which was predominately high frequency and unavoidable given the small size and speed of the recorded track could be made subjectively much less important.
+Cassette noise, which was predominantly high frequency and unavoidable given the small size and speed of the recorded track, could be made subjectively much less important.
 The noise sounded 10 dB quieter, but failed to measure much better unless 468-weighting was used rather than A-weighting.